Frequently Asked Questions

 Can classes that I take in a study away program count for PC Prep?

 Yes!
-Please speak with the Coordinator before you leave to touch base on which requirements your classes would fulfill.
+Please speak with the Program Director before you leave to touch base on which requirements your classes would fulfill.

 Part of fulfilling this program is getting some experience in the Peace Corps sector in which you would like to work.
 This allows you to get valuable experience that will help prepare you for your Peace Corps service.
 It can come in the form of volunteer, work, or internship experiences.
 You will need to complete 50 hours in order to complete the certificate.
-The Center for Community Engagement and Service will be able to help provide guidance on possible volunteer experiences.
-Career Connections can also be helpful in locating internships.
-The PC Coordinator can connect you with them.
+Alumni and Student Connections can help you locate volunteer opportunities and internships.
+The PC Prep Program Director can connect you with them.

 Can I complete the PC Prep certificate if I am not a US citizen?